NoahLE/ced3-projects/README.md

 ![Wargaming Website homepage](/wargaming/home.png)

-The Wargaming Activity Hub Website is...
+The Wargaming Activity Hub Website is a centralized location for current and emerging concepts, both doctrinal and technical, against contemporary and future adversaries.
+Graduates are better able to anticipate who we will fight and how after designing and analyzing wargames that address real-world DoD sponsors’ biggest challenges in the NPS classroom.

 * [View screenshots of the application here](/wargaming)
 * [Go to the application](http://drift.nps.edu/wargaming/)